The National Waste & Recycling Association (NWRA) Women’s Council was established in 2003 for member company employees.

 View some scholarship testimonials here.

-In celebration of the National Waste & Recycling Association (NWRA) Women’s Council’s 20th Anniversary, the Women’s Council is pleased to present the return of Carts on Display, a sponsored art competition that will take place at WasteExpo (May 1-4 in New Orleans).
-Entrants in the competition may supply their own 32-gallon cart or a 64-gallon cart will be provided to them.
-Entrants must decorate with artwork that promotes the growth of the waste and recycling industry.
+The NWRA Women’s Council is pleased to present Carts on Display, a sponsored art competition that will take place at the WasteExpo 2023 from May 7-9, 2024.
+Entrants in the competition may supply their own 32-gallon or 64-gallon cart, or one will be provided to them by Toter, a division of Wastequip.
+Entrant must decorate with artwork that promotes the growth of the Waste & Recycling Industry.

 Click here to download the packet.